ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.1 View Machine

 The Admin portal allows an Admin to view the list of all Machines available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Machines but only Active and Inactive Machines.
 Admin portal UI shows the list of Machines in only the country configured Primary Language.
+The Admin can filter the list of Registration Centers based on following parameters
+   1. Machine Name
+   2. Mac Address
+   3. Serial Number
+   4. Status
+   5. Map Status
+   6. Machine Type

 Besides the list view, an Administrator can also view the detail of a Machine by clinking on a Machine Name in the List view.
 This Detail view shows all the details of a Machine in all the country configured languages.

 #### 5.2.2 Create Machine
 An Admin can create a Machine by providing necessary mandatory details.
 A Machine needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of the Machine in only primary language but will not allow activation of that Machine until data for that Machine is not updated for all the languages.
 A Machine is created with the following attributes:
 Machine ID, Machine Name, Mac Address, Serial Number, Machine Spec ID and Administrative Zone the Machine belongs to.